kurrent-io/KurrentDB-Bridge-Client/README.md

 This command uses the [@neon-rs/cli](https://www.npmjs.com/package/@neon-rs/cli) utility to assemble the binary Node addon from the output of `cargo`.

-## Exploring bridge
+## Exploring peerson

-After building bridge, you can explore its exports at the Node console:
+After building peerson, you can explore its exports at the Node console:

 ```sh
 $ npm i